 |Research at R. Castillo's Group|

-In these systems, we are interested in understanding their structure and how molecules interact and organize in supramolecular structures, most of the times along interfaces.
+We are interested in understanding the structure in these systems and how the molecules interact and organize into supramolecular structures, most of the time along interfaces.
 These interfaces can be of two types.
-The first type that we call macroscopic interfaces, because of they are of macroscopic dimensions, where molecules organize in very well defined and interesting forms.
+The first type we call macroscopic interfaces, because they are of macroscopic dimensions, where molecules organize in very well defined and interesting forms.
 Examples in this case are the Lagmuir monolayers at the interface of water and air, and films on solid substrates named Langmuir-Blodgett films .
-In our group, we study systems such as monolayers of fatty acids, of fatty amines, of proteins with amphiphilic α-helixes, phospholipids etc.
+In our group, we study systems such as monolayers of fatty acids, of fatty amines, and of proteins with amphiphilic α-helixes, phospholipids etc.

 Our group is also interested in colloids, mainly embedded in polymeric nets and how they scatter light, as well as in proteins and the way they interact between them.